 But if you're looking for a good balance of kid things to do in NYC that were actually ENJOYABLE and FUN for the whole family, please stay and read awhile.
 This is a LOoOoOoNG post. 🥰

 Before diving into our awesome itinerary and NYC family vacation tips, let's talk about where to stay and why we chose the hotels we did.

 Where to stay in New York City with kids when on a budget?

 Family friendly hotels can get pricey in New York unless you sacrifice on quality!
 We got lucky with a couple good choices!

 Before explaining where we stayed (and why), I want to give a quick disclaimer:

-We usually travel on a budget.
+We usually keep our family travel on a budget.
 This means we might sometimes cut out some amenities or niceties that we could otherwise have if we chose to spend more.
-It's my personal opinion that money spent on those niceties is money that could be spent on another trip.

 But this is totally personal, and your travel budget will be different than ours, as will the priorities and perks that you look for during your trips.

 That said, please take the advice in this post as simply a suggestion, and always do what you feel is most comfortable for your family.